Looking for the best Siquijor Tourist Spots?!

 Siquijor Island in the Philippines is a mystical paradise with many awesome things to do including epic waterfalls, white sand beaches, iconic landmarks, awesome cliff jumps, and much more!

-In this post, I have put together the ultimate guide of the 13 Best Siquijor Tourist Spots and other useful information on how to get here, where to stay, getting around, and the best time to visit!
+In this post, I have put together the ultimate guide of the 13 Best Tourist Spots in Siquijor and other useful information on how to get here, where to stay, getting around, and the best time to visit!

 WHERE IS SIQUIJOR ISLAND?